muxx/slack-redmine-bot/README.md

 make build
 ```

-The binary will be installed at `./bin/slack-redmine-bot` folder.
+The binary will be installed at `./bin/slack-redmine-bot`.

 ## Config and run